priya1207/TSF-TASK1/README.md

 # TSF-TASKS
-The Sparks Foundation - Data Science & Business Analytics Internship TASK 1 - Prediction using Supervised Machine Learning AUTHOR : HARIPRIYA.S
+The Sparks Foundation - Data Science & Business Analytics Internship AUTHOR : HARIPRIYA.S

+# Task-1 : Prediction using Supervised ML (Level - Beginner)
+Please click on the images on right side to view my solution.

-In this task we need to predict the percentage of a student on the basis of number of hours studied using the "Linear Regression" supervised machine learning algorithm.
+Predict the percentage of marks of an student based on the number of study hours.
+This is a simple linear regression task as it involves just 2 variables.
+Data can be found at http://bit.ly/w
+You can use R, Python, SAS Enterprise Miner or any other tool.
+What will be predicted score if a student studies for 9.25 hrs/ day?